mvca07/Challenge-07/README.md

   ## Languages & Dependencies
-  To run this  application, installing node and the inquirer package is required.
+  This application needs node and the inquirer package.

   ## How to Use This Application:
-  The user should use the application following the guidelines as well as the terms and coditions.
+  the user should use the application following the guidelines as well as the terms and conditions.

   ## Contributors
-  Mateo
+  Mateo Velasquez

   ## Testing
   Using the command node index.js in the terminal will make the application run.

   ## Questions
   Please send your questions [here](mailto:mvca07@gmail.com?subject=[GitHub]%20Dev%20Connect) or visit [github/mvca07](https://github.com/mvca07).